The Paley Center For Media

 How does The Paley Center For Media spend its money?

 The Paley Center For Media directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to The Paley Center For Media tax-deductible?